dubecker/ic-search/README.md

 The output of the script is stored in the folder 'export' and the latest date.
 This contains the information about the subnets in a json file and the candid for each canister in a txt file.

+If you want to run the crawler from scratch, delete the folder 'export'.

 ## How it works

 ### Fetching canister information